Skip to Recipe Skip to Content

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

 Large fresh prawns are ideal for Chinese prawn recipes, as they are more flavorful and meaty.
-Frozen shrimps are less flavorful and more suitable for dishes with many ingredients, such as shrimp fried rice.
+Frozen shrimp are less flavorful and more suitable for dishes with many ingredients, such as shrimp fried rice.

 • Remove the head and leg of the shrimp with a sharp knife or a pair of scissors.
+Remove the telson, i.e., the last segment of the abdomen, which is very sharp.

 • Make a shallow cut down the back of the prawns, from the front to the tail.
+Pull out the intestinal vein, which is just below the surface.

 • Butterfly the shrimp by making the cut on the back deeper.
 This is done for appearance and to speed cooking by reducing the thickness.